3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 restrictions of this method in comparison to the other methods reviewed.

 This algorithm predicts object coordinates and labels with a modified random forest called a joint classification regression forest.
-This forest is trained by quantizing object coordinates and choosing those that have the most information gain from the object distribution.

-Then Brachmann *et al.* use a stack of forests to generate context information for each pixel in the input image(s).
+This forest is trained by mapping object coordinates to a smaller set of discrete values using nearest neighbor assignment to the training data's object coordinates randomly.Then those with the most information gain when compared with the object distribution are chosen and these are stored as a Gaussian Mixture Model.
+When testing an image, a pixel is fed through a tree in the forest and when it gets to a leaf it will store the distribution of object coordinates and predictions for that pixel.
+Then all of that tree's object predictions are merged to form an overall prediction for that pixel.
+The coordinate distribution for the tree is then averaged.

+Then Brachmann *et al.* use a stack of these forests to generate context information for each pixel in the input image.
+The first level of this stack of forests is trained normally, but all the following trees have access to the outputted information of the previous tree.
+To smooth the object probability distribution they use a median filter on the pixels surrounding each pixel.
+This median filter optimizes loss, specifically the least absolute deviations that minimize the difference between hypothesized values and target values, which allows it to be effective when dealing with outlier pixels that would otherwise negatively impact the result.
+The object coordinates are also regularized using a similar method which optimizes loss(reprinted equations 3 and 4 provided with explicit permission).

 The object poses are then estimated using RANSAC.
+When RANSAC is mentioned in this paper it is actually a specific paradigm of RANSAC called preemptive RANSAC which  For a single object the forest values of object predictions, pixel positions, and object coordinates are used to estimate the 2D-3D correspondences.
+Then the reprojection error is calculated with the help of a camera matrix.
+This error is acceptable if it is under a predefined threshold, meaning that this data point is an inlier.
+The best pose hypothesis is the one in which the largest amount of inliers are found.
+Hypotheses are drawn by solving the perspective-n-point problem for four correspondences.
+The first of four pixels is drawn according to a random tree's mean probability distribution then the other three are drawn within a certain distance of the first pixel depending on the size of the object in question, but if the reprojection error calculated for the pixels is found to be above the threshold then this hypothesis is discarded and a new one is drawn.
+These hypotheses are sorted by their number of included inliers and the lower half is discarded.
+The hypotheses left after this process are then further refined by repeating the process of solving the perspective-n-point problem on the new set of inlier value points until only one hypothesis is left.
+This remaining hypothesis is the estimated pose for the object in question.

  This method is able to perform multi-object detections by obtaining pose estimations for multiple objects and deciding which object the estimations belong to during processing.
 This is done with the initial predicted values on the input image.

 The poses gathered from the use of RANSAC are refined by calculating the